 A message from the MDR Administrator (usually by email) will be sent to you and your Reviewer to say that you are due an MDR and for this to take place in the coming 3 months.
-You will be allocated the Bishop of Dudley, Bishop Robert Paterson or one of the Archdeacons as your Reviewer.
+You will be allocated the Archdeacon of Worcester or Dudley, the Director of Mission and Ministry or the Dean of Worcester Cathedral as your Reviewer.
 You usually see the same Reviewer for three MDR cycles over 6 years.